3 Weeks In Cambodia and Vietnam Itinerary

 Siem Reap and Krong Battambang for 6 days

-Siem Reap has a popular international airport, so flying in here shouldn’t be a problem.
-The first thing I recommend you do is to plan your visit to Angkor Wat.
 Because it is being preserved, tickets are sold in limited for daily visits to keep the area in order.
-Spend your first-day buying a ticket or booking a tour if you haven’t done so.
+Spend your first day buying a ticket or booking a tour if you haven’t done so.
 Once that’s on the books, it’s easier to relax knowing you won’t miss visiting this major attraction.

 It is common to book a tour of Angkor Wat for 2 days.
 It’s a massive place and if you want to cover the entire area, spending 2 days is a good plan to not rush yourself.

-Must-see places in Siem Reap
+Things to do in Siem Reap

 Battambang is only a 3-hour drive from Siem Reap.
 Most people don’t plan on staying in Battambang and simply book a day trip from Siem Reap.